Chiropractor performing spinal adjustment on patient with scoliosis

 Sciatica can feel relentless, sharp, shooting pain down the back of your leg, numbness in your foot, or a deep ache in the lower back that won’t quit.
 Whether it’s a recent flare-up or a chronic issue, this type of nerve pain can make everyday tasks difficult and uncomfortable.

-That’s why at Washington Chiropractic, we take a comprehensive, hands-on approach to treating sciatica.
+That’s why at Accident Care Chiropractic, we take a comprehensive, hands-on approach to treating sciatica.
 Our goal is to uncover what’s causing the compression of your sciatic nerve and create a care plan that helps restore your comfort and mobility.
-We offer a combination of chiropractic adjustments, stretching techniques, and muscle release therapies to get you moving again.

 Understanding Sciatica and Its Causes